ornge-julius/TradeJournal-2/app/features/DASHBOARD_VIEW_COMPONENT.md

 3. Proper data flow and memoization
 4. Responsive grid layout

-The charts themselves will be added in a separate piece of work.
+The charts themselves will be added in a separate piece of work (see `DASHBOARD_CHARTS_INTEGRATION.md`).

 ## Current Implementation